Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/README.md

       sudo ntpq -p

 Now you can use the HAT, RS-485 and the Real-Time Clock from within a CODESYS IEC application.
-Access the RS485 UART via a comlib of you own flavour (like CAA SerialCOM library)
+Access the RS485 UART via a comlib of you own flavour in CODESYS (like CAA SerialCOM library).

 # Run CODESYS Project
-Open the provided example project file,
+Open the provided example project file.

 Check/Set SPI master parameters: